 Ethical Considerations

-Due to this study being a retrospective chart review, no actual intervention was applied and therefore there was no conflict of interest or ethical concerns.
+This study was a retrospective chart review and all patient data was de-identified.
+Therefore, no actual intervention was applied and there was no conflict of interest or ethical concerns.

 Results

 The initial query of the Legacy EMR returned 1076 potential subjects.
 After each chart was reviewed for inclusion and exclusion criteria, 62 subjects were enrolled.
 During the collection of patient data, an additional 12 patients were excluded because their most recent treatment was greater than 28 days prior and it was deemed unlikely that their neutropenia was the result of cytotoxic therapy.
 A total of 50 patients were included in the final analysis.
 The average age of all subjects was 75 and 56% (n=28) of all subjects were age 75 or older.
 There was a higher proportion of female subjects (66%, n=33) than male subjects (34%, n=17).
 Subjects with lymphoma, either Hodgkin’s or non-Hodgkins were the most prevalent (36%, n=18).
 The most common solid tumor diagnosis of all subjects was breast cancer, both male and female (18%, n=9).
 However, there was an overall higher percentage of patients with a solid tumor diagnosis (52%, n=26) than a hematologic malignancy (48%, n=24).
 The most frequent admission complication recorded was sepsis.